 Professional Insights:

 The study of respiration has far-reaching implications for various fields, including medicine, agriculture, and biotechnology.
-For example, understanding how cancer cells utilize respiration differently from normal cells could lead to the development of targeted therapies that disrupt their energy supply.
-In agriculture, optimizing respiration in plants can enhance their growth and productivity.
-Moreover, the principles of respiration are being applied to develop sustainable energy solutions, such as biofuel production.
+Still, in agriculture, optimizing respiration in plants can enhance their growth and productivity.
+Now, for example, understanding how cancer cells put to use respiration differently from normal cells could lead to the development of targeted therapies that disrupt their energy supply.
+On top of that, the principles of respiration are being applied to develop sustainable energy solutions, such as biofuel production.

 Tips and Expert Advice